small-db/small-db/README.md

 from the lock manager and the "RWLock" attached to the leaf node have different life time.
 (The life time of the lock from the lock manager is longer.)

+Define "before image" precisely.
+The "before image" is the content of a node before the transaction accesses it.
+(Note it's not the content before the transaction starts, since other transactions may commit after the transaction starts but before the transaction accesses the node, and these changes are "durable".)

+Define "after image" precisely.
+TODO

+What's the transaction isolation strategy of the current implementation?
+TODO

+What's the transaction isolation level of the current implementation?
+TODO